near/docs/docs/quick-start/development-overview.md

 }
 ```

-As you can see, you can declare methods, attributes and use a constructor as you would expect it to work in TypeScript.
+As you can see, you can declare methods, attributes and use a constructor as you would expect it to work in TypeScript although it's not, it's AssemblyScript.

 In order to actually call these functions from the frontend, you need to remember a couple of things that we will cover next.